 Who is the programme run by?

-Each child is looked after on an individual basis (unless otherwise specified) and will be looked after by two programme staff (one of whom will be our programme lead).
-We have a number of different programme leads (both male and female) and a decision will be made following the initial meeting as to who would be the best staff member to work with each child/ young person.
-All our staff are enhanced DBS checked and first aid qualified.
-Our staff come from all walks of life, all of our leads are Forest School leaders with a wealth of experience.
+We have a number of different programme leads (both male and female) and a number of volunteer staff where apropriate.
+A decision will be made following the initial meeting as to who would be the best staff members to work with each child/ young person.
+All our staff are enhanced DBS checked, reference checked and first aid qualified.
+Our staff come from all walks of life, most of our leads are Forest School leaders and all have a high level of training and a wealth of experience.